Rikishi: Ranks

 Professional sumo classifies its wrestlers into six divisions, in addition to maezumō status, under which newcomers without tsukedachi status must first develop.
-In the highest division, the makuuchi, there are five different ranks.
+In the highest division, the makuuchi, there are five ranks.
 A parallel status to the traditional hierarchy also exists with the status of tsukedachi.
 This allows wrestlers who have competed and succeeded on the national amateur scene to begin their career at a more advantageous rank in the sandanme and makushita divisions.

 Statistics shows that only one wrestler in fifty makes it to the jūryō division, just one in a hundred becomes a makuuchi wrestler, and only one in four hundred makes the yokozuna rank.
 Hence, most wrestlers retire from professional sumo without ever having reached the salaried levels.